NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **Matern Class**

   | Matern class of covariance function is another popular choice.
 It has a positive shape  parameter often denotoed as :math:`\nu` which additionally determines the roughness of the parameters.
-For kriging regression :math:`\nu=5/2` and :math:`\nu=3/2` is known to be an effective choice considering roughness property and the simplicity of the functional form.
+For kriging regression :math:`\nu=5/2` and :math:`\nu=3/2` is known to be a generally applicable choice considering roughness property and the simplicity of the functional form.
 [Rasmussen2006]_

 	.. math::
 		:label: Matern1